lws803/BLE-jammer/README.md

 <img src="https://user-images.githubusercontent.com/7874219/96822323-5cb75e80-145c-11eb-900e-d730055d1591.png" width="600">

 > Disclaimer: This project is for educational purposes only.
 How you use this information is your own responsibility.
-I will not be held accountable for any illegal activiies.
+I will not be held accountable for any illegal activities.